-My life is full of in between times.
-What I do with the in between times is the most important aspect of my life, for without it, life is meaningless.
+My life is full of in-between times.
+What I do with the in-between times is the most crucial aspect of my life, for, without it, life is meaningless.
 The in between is ABOUT NOW.

-In between reminds me of a good friend that I questioned ” what do you do in between”?
-That is load full of questions that has so many meanings and can be answered in many ways.
+In between reminds me of a good friend that I questioned: ” what do you do in between”?
+That is load full of questions that have so many meanings and can be answered in many ways.
 Surely, there is so much I can do in between.
 It is mostly waiting filled with wonders:

 - waiting in line